 Many factors determine whether a bite injury inflicted by a dog to a human will lead to a lawsuit.
 Probably the chief factor is the severity of the injury because less severe injuries do not warrant the costs of initiating litigation.
 However, since there are an estimated 4.5 million dog bites to humans happen in the United States annually, it is not surprising that in a significant number of cases the victim is seriously injured.
 In many of these cases the injuries lead to significant financial hardship and emotional turmoil for the victim and family, therefore compensation is justified, but only if a legal basis exists for such compensation.

 I will provide the reader with examples of the kinds of cases that turn into lawsuits.
 The basic fact pattern from each case will be presented along with other relevant information about the case.
 This information was gathered from verdict reporting services.

-Pitbull attacks 14-year-old boy on leg at church in California
+Pitbull attacks a 14-year-old boy on the leg at a church in California

 Fact Pattern: The plaintiff claims that he was attacked in the alley next to the defendant’s home.
 There was a question of fact where the attack took place.

-Legal issues: Plaintiff argued he was not trespassing on the defendants property.
-The defendant in contrast argue that the plaintiff came onto the property and was trespassing according to the defendant the dog was on a leash in the fenced yard, and th.e dog was 11 years old and had never bitten anyone before.
+Legal issues: Plaintiff argued he was not trespassing on the defendant’s property.
+The defendant, in contrast, argued that the plaintiff came onto the property and was trespassing according to the defendant the dog was on a leash in the fenced yard, and the dog was 11 years old and had never bitten anyone before.
 A defense verdict was rendered in this case.
 Case # BC 094324.
 California Superior Court, Santa Monica.

-Labrador retriever inflicts serious facial injury to six-year-old girl at Little League baseball game
+Labrador retriever inflicts serious facial injury to a six-year-old girl at Little League baseball game

 Fact Pattern: The plaintiff in attendance at a Babe Ruth baseball game when he was attacked.
 The owner of the dog was the equipment manager for the Babe Ruth league, and the equipment manager brought the dog with him to the game.